 From 2014 to 2017, Mark served as a Fellow of the W.K.
 Kellogg Foundation, as part of a national cohort focused on Racial Equity.
 Mark has received an "Impact Award" from the Community Indicators Consortium and a national "40 under 40 in public health" award from the de Beaumont Foundation, and was elected to the Executive Committee of the National Neighborhood Indicators Partnership (Washington, DC).

-Mark graduated with honors from Yale University, and previously worked as a planner for the New York City 2012 Summer Olympic Games Bid Committee.
+Mark is a graduate of Yale University, and is pursuing graduate studies at the Yale School of Public Health.
+He previously worked as a planner for the New York City 2012 Summer Olympic Games Bid Committee.
 His interest in sharing information about cities and well-being has led him to attract over 50,000 followers to his personal Twitter account, @urbandata.

 Camille Seaberry, Senior Research Associate